 Faiz Ali Faiz

-- The great voice of the Qawwali
+- The great voice of Qawwali

 The Quick Style

-- Dance that moves and unites
+- Dance that moves and gathers